haicanberra/Maze-Generation-Visualization/README.md

 # Pathfinding Algorithms Visualizer

 ## About
-A visualization tool written in Python using Pygame for visualizing pathfinding algorithms in randomly generated mazes.
+A visualization tool written in Python using Pygame module for visualizing pathfinding algorithms in randomly generated mazes.

 ## Packages
 Pygame.